ffund/compe-design-project/lab6/logic.md

 \newpage

-The output fro the HC-SR04 TRIG pin will be a pulse width.
+The output from the HC-SR04 ECHO pin will be a pulse width.

 On the Pi, create a new file `hc-sr04.py` script to measure distance: